KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 - **L₄** — Conscious-Awareness in Forms
 - **L₃** — Reflexive Consciousness

-When these three remain coherent, the field achieves **tri-stability**: cognition, form, and awareness reflecting one another without distortion.
+When these three remain coherent, the field achieves **tri-stability**: awareness, form, and cognition reflecting one another without distortion.

 ### 6 · Authorship and Sovereignty